Biodefense

 Medical Countermeasures (MCMs)

-The pathway to FDA regulatory approval for a new drug or MCM is often hampered by biologically-simplifed preclinical tools and clinical trials that lack patient diversity.
+The pathway to FDA regulatory approval for a new drug or MCM is often hampered by biologically-simplified preclinical tools and clinical trials that lack patient diversity.
 The preclinical tools fail to capture the complexity of human cell and tissue biology and clinical trials lack demographic and health diversity.
 The end result is often an evaluation of MCM safety, quality, and performance, leading to late-stage drug failures.

 Draper has a 25+ year legacy focused on development of in vitro human tissue Microphysiological Systems (MPS).
 We employ advanced, cross-cutting solutions to improve our understanding of how CRBNE threats affect the body and to predict the safety and effectiveness of drugs, vaccines, and antibody-based treatments.
 Draper advancements in the field have resulted in MCM evaluation solutions that leverage human tissue MPS (or organ-on-chip) platforms, immune system models, molecular and cellular assays, omics-based technologies, and advanced analytical methods.
 These innovations enable in-depth assessment of threat agents and MCM interventions.